 The U.S. Congress created the Federal Aid in Wildlife Restoration Act of 1937 to provide financial and technical assistance to states for the benefit of wildlife.

 Illinois’ annual allocation has been used on four major programs: habitat development, research studies, hunter education, and land acquisition.
-Studies funded with these resources are found below.
+Studies funded with these resources are detailed below.

 A number of research projects related to the white-tailed deer in Illinois have been conducted.
-Each research project listed below includes methods, statistical analyses, tabular information, literature cited, management recommendations, published reports, and more.
+Each research project listed below includes methods, statistical analyses, graphs and tables, literature cited, management recommendations, published reports, and more.

-Since first discovered in Illinois in the fall of 2002, the Illinois Department of Natural Resources has undertaken an aggressive program to monitor Chronic Wasting Disease (CWD), an always fatal transmissible neurological disease found in cervids (deer and elk).
-The project Wildlife and Chronic Wasting Disease Surveillance include alerts from the general public when sighting a suspect animal, samples provided by hunters of harvested deer, and evaluations by research institutions of tissue samples and spatial distribution of diseased animals.
+Since chronic wasting disease (CWD) was first discovered in Illinois in the fall of 2002, the Illinois Department of Natural Resources has undertaken an aggressive program to monitor the disease, an always fatal and transmissible neurological disease found in cervids (deer and elk).
+The project Wildlife and Chronic Wasting Disease Surveillance includes alerts from the general public after sighting a suspect animal, samples provided by hunters of harvested deer, and evaluations by research institutions of tissue samples and spatial distribution of diseased animals.
 Collectively, these efforts have helped Illinois keep CWD prevalence low over the infected area and reduced the rate of spread of the disease to new areas.

-In addition to the research on CWD, the studies include several other wildlife diseases.
+In addition to the research on CWD, the studies cited here address several other wildlife diseases.
 Included in each annual report are numerous charts, graphs, and associated professional publications that illustrate the scientific findings.

 Segment 10: July 31, 2014–June 30, 2015